-B. Accrued retrospective are recorded through premiums and are estimated based on calculations that compare the Company's expected financial results for the contract against the appropriate medical benefit ratio target.
+B. Accrued retrospective are recorded as an adjustment to earned premiums and are estimated based on calculations that compare the Company's expected financial results for the contract against the appropriate medical benefit ratio target.

 C. Contracts Subject to Retrospective Rating Features